A comprehensive guide to using Individual Service Funds (ISFs) to provide personalised support.

 This guide was produced on behalf of In Control Scotland and it helps explain how Option 2 - which is part of the Scottish legislation for Self-Directed Support - can work in practice.
 However this guide will also be useful to those in other countries who are working to ensure that self-directed support is available to everyone, and that is not restricted only to those people whose disabilities who take total responsibility for self-management.
 Individual Service Funds (ISFs) make the benefits of self-directed support available to everyone, even people with the most complex needs.

-This guide has also been produced in association with Citizen Network.
-Citizen Network is a cooperative community, made up of individuals, groups and organisations committed to ensuring everyone can live a life of full citizenship.
+This guide has also been produced in association with Citizen Network; we are a cooperative community, made up of individuals, groups and organisations committed to ensuring everyone can live a life of full citizenship.

 A hard copy of the guide is available to buy via Amazon.